Power priors for replication studies: Discussion

-We showed how the power prior framework can be used for design and analysis of replication studies.
-The approach supplies analysts with a suite of methods for assessing effect sizes and study compatibility.
 We also showed how the power prior approach is connected to hierarchical modeling, and gave conditions under which posterior distributions and hypothesis tests correspond between normal power prior models and normal hierarchical models.
 This connection provides an intuition for why even with highly precise and compatible original and replication study one can hardly draw conclusive inferences about the power parameter $\alpha$; the power parameter $\alpha$ has a direct correspondence to the relative heterogeneity variance $I^2$, and an indirect correspondence to the heterogeneity variance $\tau^2$ in a hierarchical model.
 Making inferences about a heterogeneity variance from two studies alone seems like a virtually impossible task since the ``unit of information'' is the number of studies and not the number of samples within a study.
 Moreover, Bayes factor hypothesis tests related to $\alpha$ have the undesirable asymptotic property of inconsistency if a beta prior is assigned to $\alpha$.
 This is because the prior scales with the variance of the original data, just as a beta prior for $I^2$ would in a hierarchical model.
+The identified link may also have computational advantages, e.g., it may be possible to estimate power prior models using the hierarchical model estimation procedures, or vice versa, but more research is needed on the connection in more complex situations that depart from normality assumptions.

 Which of the two approaches should data analysts use in practice?
 We believe that the choice should be primarily guided by whether the hierarchical or the power prior model is \emph{scientifically} more suitable for the studies at hand.
 If data analysts deem it scientifically plausible that the studies' underlying effect sizes are connected via an overarching distribution then the hierarchical model may be more suitable, particularly because the approach naturally generalizes to more than two studies.
 On the other hand, if data analysts simply want to downweight the original studies' contribution depending on the observed conflict, the power prior approach might be more suitable.
 The identified limitations for inferences related to the power parameter $\alpha$ should, however, be kept in mind when beta priors are assigned to the power parameter $\alpha$.